Where To Drink With A Few People You Haven’t Seen In A Year

 People can’t resist an alcoholic slushie (or three), and Mother’s Ruin knows it.
 In addition to the rotating selection of frozen drinks, they also serve wine on tap, and have a large outdoor area that works more for a fun night out than a super intimate heart to heart.
 But you absolutely should plan to order the fried chicken sandwich and Old Bay waffle fries.

-Did you know that a film adaptation of a 148-tweet Twitter thread is coming to theaters in June?
+Did you know that a film adaptation of a 148-tweet Twitter thread is coming to theaters at the end of June?
 Now you have a good ice breaker for your next drink meet-up.
 And if you and your date happen to discover a mutual affinity for the silver screen, you can make a monthly plan to hang out at Syndicated.
 This Bushwick bar and restaurant, which has a theater in the back, is currently offering free showings on their sidewalk every day.

 If you’re on the Upper West Side, and you need a place to eat a burger and play Jenga, go to E’s Bar.
 It’s a big, long space with a bunch of tables, a jukebox, and a stack of board games.
 And it’ll probably feel like a little piece of heaven for the competitive Monopoly-player in your life.

 You want to day drink by the water, but so does everyone else in the city, which makes most spots feel just as crowded and sweaty as a subway platform in the summer.
 But Anable Basin is at the end of a side street in a quiet part of Long Island City.
 So even though it’s on the East River overlooking Midtown, you’ll rarely have trouble finding room at one of the picnic tables in the big, all-outdoor space.